Station Road on Market Day

 - Speed Awareness Signs

-Ashington Town Council has also set aside funding to improve the Christmas lighting in the town centre and takes the lead in organising the town's Christmas lights switch-on event working with a number of organisations.
+Ashington Town Council has also set aside funding to improve the Christmas lighting in the town centre and takes the lead in organising the town's Christmas lights switch-on event working in partnership with a number of local organisations.

 Local councils can also provide services either directly or in partnership with other bodies.
 Ashington Town Council is working closely with Northumberland County Council to improve service provision within the town which is bringing much needed change.

 Ashington Town Council is always keen to know what you think of services in the town and which services residents would like to see improved.
 As the Town Council develops plans for the future we will consult with residents via this website, noticeboards, direct surveys, public meetings and other contact.